EurekaCommunity/GooglePlacesRow/README.md

 Then you have to tell Xcode where the Google Places framework is.
 The easiest way to do it is by adding `$(PROJECT_DIR)/Pods/GooglePlacesRow/Frameworks` to the `Build Settings/Framework Search Paths` of your target.

-> Note: Do not add `pod 'GoogleMaps'` to your podfile as this library includes it as a vendored framework
+> Note: Do not add `pod 'GooglePlaces'` to your podfile as this library includes it as a vendored framework

 <!--#### Carthage